sourcegraph/about/handbook/product/design/artifacts/index.md

 # Design artifacts

-In Sourcegraph’s globally distributed remote environment, design artifacts are crucial for sharing and collaborating on design—and a key part of how we [design in the open](../index.md#designing-in-the-open).
+In Sourcegraph’s globally distributed remote environment, design artifacts are crucial for sharing and collaborating on design and a key part of how we [design in the open](../index.md#designing-in-the-open).

 We use Figma files, RFCs, Google Docs, GitHub issues, and more as artifacts.
 Artifacts give us a way to capture our ideas and thoughts, and then give us time to go away and give thoughtful consideration before providing feedback.